Navigating Deed Of Separation In Singapore: A Comprehensive Guide

 • Determining which spouse will live with the child and who will make the day-to-day decisions.

 • Rights to visit/communicate with their children, specifically for the parent who lacks custody and control.
 You can choose between liberal or reasonable access, which provides more flexibility regarding time and visitation rights.
-These provisions should also cover the terms regarding access by phone, online, email or instant messaging.
+These provisions should also cover the terms regarding phone, online, email or instant messaging access.

 • Maintenance for spouses and children.
 In most situations, the wife is entitled to maintenance during separation and after Divorce except in cases where the husband is disabled or cannot support himself.

-To be deemed fair and reasonable, these terms must account for standards of living before the breakdown of marriage; the extent of contributions made by both parties; the rights, needs, interests, and welfare of the children; and any other relevant factors.
+To be deemed fair and reasonable, these terms must account for the parties’ standards of living before the breakdown of marriage, the extent of their contributions, the rights, needs, interests, and welfare of the children, and any other relevant factors.

-Hence it is vital that you engage an experienced lawyer to assist you with your Deed of separation in Singapore.
+Hence, it is vital that you engage an experienced lawyer to assist you with your separation deed in Singapore.

 A Deed of Separation in Singapore is a crucial legal document that outlines the terms and conditions of a couple’s separation before a divorce.
 It helps manage expectations and responsibilities regarding matrimonial assets, child custody, and personal protection orders.